datasciencecampus/coding-in-the-open/README.md

 * PRs are most welcome.
 [Link your PR to an existing issues where possible](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 * Please do not commit HTML to the repo.
 [CI is setup to handle rendering & publishing](https://quarto.org/docs/publishing/github-pages.html).

+#### Web Accessibility

+The guidance here has been carefully adjusted to ensure that Web Accessibility guidelines are met.
+Our guidance must be useful to everyone who has a need to use it.
+When contributing, please check for these common accessibility problems:

+* Don't use italic or strikethrough text.
+* Ensure all images have descriptive alt text.
+* Only use image tags, markdown syntax renderring cannot be relied upon to present alt text as required by WCAG guidance.

 #### Notes on CI

 * This repo is using the actions produced by the quarto dev community.